Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 *Note that Altair is crossed out from the Advance Sailing Telegram for Convoy HX 48, which sailed from Halifax on June 5-1940.
 Not sure if she actually sailed alone all the way from Halifax, or whether she had been part of this convoy earlier on.

-The same U-boat shortly afterwards shelled and sank the two nearby Spanish trawlers Sálvora and Faro de Ons from Vigo.
+Shortly afterwards, the same U-boat shelled and sank the two nearby Spanish trawlers Sálvora and Faro de Ons from Vigo.
 The 20 surviving fishermen from these vessels were taken aboard the 2 Norwegian lifeboats.
-All the seamen were picked up that same night by the Spanish trawler Iparreko Izarra and were later transferred to the Spanish trawler Piedi which landed them at Pasajes in the evening of June 21.
-According to a visitor to my website, Juan Carlos Salgado, who provided me with the names of these trawlers, Iparreko Izarra also found a lifeboat from the British Balmoralwood, sunk by U-47 on the 14th, having become a straggler from Convoy HX 47.
+They were all picked up that same night by the Spanish trawler Iparreko Izarra and were later transferred to the Spanish trawler Piedi which landed them at Pasajes in the evening of June 21.
+According to a visitor to my website, Juan Carlos Salgado, who provided me with the names of these trawlers, Iparreko Izarra also found a lifeboat from the British Balmoralwood, sunk by U-47 on the 14th, having become a straggler from Convoy HX 47 - follow the link for details (see also Italia).

 The maritime hearings were held in Bilbao on July 1-1940 with the 1st Engineer, the captain, the 1st mate, Able Seaman J. Stien, and O. Haagensen appearing.